frctl/fractal-docs/docs/guide/documentation/dynamic-docs.md

 </ul>
 ```

-See the ~@TODOLINK @api', 'API documentation') }} for details on how to access data about your component library programatically.
+See the [API documentation](../../api/) for details on how to access data about your component library programatically.